jsears4585/jekyll-now/_posts/2017-7-6-MongoDB-Basics-for-Relational-Database-Users.md

 ### But What Does 'Schemaless' Mean, Exactly?

 Data stored inside of a MongoDB database is represented in JSON-style documents.
 Each of these documents can have a varying set of fields, with a variety of data types.
-Instead of relying on unique and foreign key matching, a json-like data structure in MongoDB typically contains all of the data relevant to that particular document.
+Instead of relying on unique and foreign key matching, a json-like (BSON) data structure in MongoDB typically contains all of the data relevant to that particular document.
 This means fewer complex joins and easier horizontal scaling.

 ![mongo document model](http://cdn.jsears.co/document-model.png "Mongo Document Model")